Froth flotation: First commercial flotation process

+The development of froth flotation

 Developments elsewhere, particularly in Broken Hill, Australia by Minerals Separation, Limited, led to decades of hard-fought legal battles and litigations (e. g.
 Minerals Separation, Ltd. v.
-Hyde) for the Elmores who, ultimately, lost as the Elmore process was superseded by more advanced techniques.
+Hyde).
+The Elmore process was superseded by more advanced techniques.

 Another flotation process was independently invented in 1901 in Australia by Charles Vincent Potter and by Guillaume Daniel Delprat around the same time.
 Potter was a brewer of beer, as well as a chemist, and was likely inspired by the way beer froth lifted up sediment in the beer.
 This process did not use oil, but relied upon flotation by the generation of gas formed by the introduction of acid into the pulp.
 In 1903, Potter sued Delprat, then general manager of BHP, for patent infringement.
-He lost the case for reasons of utility, with Delpat arguing that while Delprat's process, which used sulphuric acid to generate the bubbles in the process, was not as useful as Delprat's process, which used salt cake.
+He lost the case for reasons of utility, with Delpat arguing that while Potter's's process, which used sulphuric acid to generate the bubbles in the process, was not as useful as Delprat's process, which used salt cake.
 Despite this, after the case was over BHP began using sulphuric acid for its flotation process.

 In 1902, Froment combined oil and gaseous flotation using a modification of the Potter-Delprat process.
 During the first decade of the twentieth century, Broken Hill became the center of innovation leading to the perfection of the froth flotation process by many technologists there borrowing from each other and building on these first successes.

-Yet another process was developed in 1902 by Arthur C. Cattermole, who emulsified the pulp with a small quantity of oil, subjected it to violent agitation, and then slow stirring which coagulated the target minerals into nodules which were separated from the pulp by gravity.
+Another process was developed in 1902 by Arthur C. Cattermole, who emulsified the pulp with a small quantity of oil, subjected it to violent agitation, and then slow stirring which coagulated the target minerals into nodules which were separated from the pulp by gravity.
 The Minerals Separation Ltd., formed in Britain in 1903 to acquire the Cattermole patent, found that it proved unsuccessful.
 Metallurgists on the staff continued to test and combine other discoveries to patent in 1905 their process, called the Sulman-Picard-Ballot process after company officers and patentees.
 The process proved successful at their Central Block plant, Broken Hill that year.
 Significant in their "agitation froth flotation" process was the use of less than 1% oil and an agitation step that created small bubbles, which provided more surface to capture the metal and float into a froth at the surface.
-Useful work was done by Leslie Bradford at Port Pirie and by William Piper, Sir Herbert Gepp and Auguste de Bavay.
+Useful work was done by Leslie Bradford—granted an Australian patent in February 1919— and by William Piper, Sir Herbert Gepp and Auguste de Bavay.

-Mineral Separation also bought other patents to consolidate ownership of any potential conflicting rights to the flotation process - except for the Elmore patents.
+Mineral Separation also bought other patents to consolidate ownership of any potential conflicting rights to the flotation process, except for the Elmore patents.
 In 1910, when the Zinc Corporation replaced its Elmore process with the Minerals Separation (Sulman-Picard-Ballot) froth flotation process at its Broken Hill plant, the primacy of the Minerals Separation over other process contenders was assured.
 Henry Livingston Sulman was later recognized by his peers in his election as President of the (British) Institution of Mining and Metallurgy, which also awarded him its gold medal.